 All claims must be supported by appropriate documentary evidence.
 Character references are also an important part of a successful application.

-These types of application are rarely granted.
-It is important that your application be appropriately worded and supported by relevant documentary evidence.
+It is important to be aware that given the rarity of successful applications, you must engage an experienced traffic lawyer so that an appropriately worded and supported application can be prepared and filed.
 Sydney Traffic Lawyers has the expertise to put your best case forward.

 How can Sydney Traffic Lawyers help?